 But what do I mean by principle based?
-Simply this, we reject, as a general rule, the ‘them against us’ approach of ‘republican vs. democrats,’ and in the same vein reject character assaults on individuals.
-We prefer to stick to the issues and let our readers make their own connections to parties and individuals where they apply – because frankly, both parties are not in line with the Founding Philosophy anyway, they just contribute to the abandonment of that liberty formula by means which on the surface, and in the campaign literature, appear quite different, but in substance (the fine print legislative details and attending results), are nearly two peas in the same Statist pod.
+Simply this, we reject, as a general rule, the ‘them against us’ approach of ‘republican vs. democrats’ and in the same manner reject character assaults on individuals.
+We prefer to stick to the issues and let our readers make their own connections to parties and individuals where they apply – because, frankly, both parties are not in line with the Founding Philosophy anyway; they just contribute to the abandonment of that liberty formula by means which on the surface and in the campaign literature appear quite different, but in substance (the fine print legislative details and attending results) are nearly two peas in the same Statist pod.

 What kind of writers are we looking for?

-All sorts: Whether you are a law, political science, history, economics, philosophy, or theology professor of the first order, a nationally known pundit, or just an excellent blogger – waiting to be discovered – who reasons solidly on the general principles we espouse (no need to line up with us exactly – we are interested in exploring issues from a variety of angles), we will consider having you join our team.
+All sorts: Whether you are a law, political science, history, economics, philosophy, or theology professor of the first order, a nationally known pundit, or just an excellent blogger waiting to be discovered who reasons solidly on the general principles we espouse (no need to line up with us exactly), we will consider having you join our team.

 Tell me about yourself, send a link to your work, or just start submitting columns, and I’ll take a look see.

-All contributors retain full copyright of their work – to include, as well, the right to simultaneously publish it anywhere else – and in most cases will be free to self-post their work at whatever pace is comfortable for them, several per day, or once a quarter.
-So long as it’s good work.
+All contributors and bloggers retain full copyright of their work, including the right to simultaneously publish elsewhere – and in most cases will be free to self-post their work at whatever pace is comfortable for them, several per day, or once a quarter.
+So long as it is good work.
 We’re happy.

 Until self-posting rights are acquired, submissions should be addressed to Steve Farrell at [email protected].
 A brief bio/byline should be inserted at the bottom of your column with a live link to your blog or website or both if you wish to advertise it (at no cost).